microsoft/azure-boards-vscode/CONTRIBUTING.md

 git config core.safecrlf true
 ```

+## Packaging and releasing

+1. Increment the extension version in `package.json`
+2. Run `npm install -g vsce`
+3. Run `vsce package`
+4. Create and upload the package to a new GitHub release on the repo

+See the [Publishing Extension](https://code.visualstudio.com/api/working-with-extensions/publishing-extension) Visual Studio Code documentation for more information.

 ## Contribution License Agreement

 In order to contribute, you will need to sign a [Contributor License Agreement](https://cla.microsoft.com/).